Trotskyism in Vietnam: The North and the Hòn Gai-Cẩm Phả "Commune"

-Opportunity for open political struggle returned with the formal surrender of the occupying Japanese in August 1945.
-But events then moved rapidly to demonstrate the Trotskyists' relative isolation.
-There was little intimacy with developments to the north where, in Hanoi on September 2, 1945, Ho Chi Minh and his a new Front for the Independence of Vietnam, the Viet Minh, proclaimed the Democratic Republic of Vietnam.
+Events moved rapidly to demonstrate the Trotskyists' relative isolation in the Saigon region.
+There was little intimacy with developments to the north where, in Hanoi on 2 September 1945, Ho Chi Minh proclaimed the Democratic Republic of Vietnam.

 The lack of connection was made "painfully clear" when Ngô Văn and his comrades found they had "no way of finding out what was happening" following reports that in the Hòn Gai-Cẩm Phả coal region north of Haiphong, under the indifferent gaze of the defeated Japanese 30,000 workers had elected councils to run mines, public services and transport, and were applying the principle of equal wages for all types of work, whether manual or intellectual.
 Later they were to learn that, after three months of revolutionary autonomy, the commune had been forcibly integrated into "the military-police structure" of the new republic.

 Released from detention in 1944, in April 1945 Tạ Thu Thau and a small band had travelled to the (famine-stricken) North.
 They were introduced to clandestine meetings of mine workers and peasants by a "fraternal group" publishing the bulletin in Hanoi Chiến Đấu (Combat).
 This was the rump of the ICL in the north, many of their comrades having chosen to join the Viet Minh.
 Now styling themselves the Socialist Workers Party of Northern Vietnam (Dang Tho Thuyen Xa Hoi Viet Bac), their call, as in the South, was for workers' control, land redistribution and for armed resistance to a return of the French.
 Whether they, or other Trotskyist groups, played any role in the Hongai-Camphai events is unclear.
 On Ho Chi Minh's orders they were already being rounded up and executed.

 Hunted and pursued south by the Viet Minh, Tạ Thu Thâu was captured in early September at Quang Ngai.
 A year later in Paris, the French socialist Daniel Guérin recalls that when he asked Ho Chi Minh about Tạ Thu Thâu's fate, Ho replied, "with unfeigned emotion,“ that "'Thâu was a great patriot and we mourn him."
 But he then added, "in a steady voice, 'all those who do not follow the line which I have laid down will be broken.'”